Best Free Poker Sites - Where to play Poker Freerolls

 A freeroll is a poker tournament with no entry fee.

-How is a "Freeroll" Different from a "Free" Poker Site?
+How are Freerolls Different from a Free Poker Sites?

 If you've played on any kind of "free play" poker app or social poker game like Zynga poker, that's a "free play" site.